-Heartland is preparing for expansion, particularly for people moving here.
-In order to house people green and sustainably, we are designing buildings built with rice hulls, an agricultrual waste product that is abundant in Missouri and Arkansas.
-Photos - of the project!
+One HeartLand Project that has been on hold for a few years is the plan for expansion, particularly for people moving here.
+In order to house people green and sustainably, we have designed buildings built with rice hulls, an agricultrual waste product that is abundant in Missouri and Arkansas.

-We are a newly forming nonprofit organization with a mission to help people, globally, to provide themselves with sustainable housing using rice hulls.
+We will be forming a new nonprofit organization with a mission to help people, globally, to provide themselves with sustainable housing using rice hulls.

 Rice Hulls Have Wonderful Properties

 Rice hulls are designed by nature to protect tiny grains of rice.
 They do their job extremely well; after being buried for thousands of years, rice found in the Egyptian pyramids was still able to be sprouted.